tc3-japan/web-scraper/web-scraper-k8s/README.md

 If large scale scraper application is built for many users, following are needed to consider.

- 1. Scaling Mysql and Solr
- 2. DNS for scraper-app and scraper-web pods
+ 1. DNS for scraper-app and scraper-web pods
- 3. Secrets Object for MySQL password in scraper-db-deployment
+ 2. Secrets Object for MySQL password in scraper-db-deployment